A Week of Sustainable Living

 • Share

-It was almost three decades ago that Gabriel of Urantia and I, with our infant son and two-year-old twin daughters began the journey of striving and struggling to create and maintain a culture more sustainable than the one that dominates Western civilization and increasingly the rest of the world.
+It was almost three decades ago that Van of Urantia and I, with our infant son and two-year-old twin daughters began the journey of striving and struggling to create and maintain a culture more sustainable than the one that dominates Western civilization and increasingly the rest of the world.
 With others who joined us in our commitment to a vision that we all shared, we have participated in the unfoldment of what has become Avalon Gardens & EcoVillage, an intentional community of 120 people that continues to expand on many levels.

 For us, simply stated, sustainability encompasses values, decisions, and actions that have a proper regard for all living things and their place within the divine pattern of the Creator.
 We are committed to living together cooperatively, solving problems nonviolently, and sharing our experiences with others.